IBM/ibm-spectrum-scale-install-infra/README.md

 Disclaimer
 ----------

-Please note: all playbooks / modules / resources in this repo are released for use "AS IS" without any warranties of any kind, including, but not limited to their installation, use, or performance.
+Please note: all roles / playbooks / modules / resources in this repository are released for use "AS IS" without any warranties of any kind, including, but not limited to their installation, use, or performance.
 We are not responsible for any damage or charges or data loss incurred with their use.
 You are responsible for reviewing and testing any scripts you run thoroughly before use in any production environment.
 This content is subject to change without notice.

 Copyright and License
 ---------------------

-Copyright IBM Corporation 2020, released under the terms of the [Apache License 2.0](LICENSE).
+Copyright IBM Corporation, released under the terms of the [Apache License 2.0](LICENSE).